Best Hiking Daypacks of 2025

 The Venture Pal 35 is the ultimate budget backpack.
 At only $26, you get a cavernous 35-liter backpack that comes in a dozen colorways and folds into a compact 9-inch by 8-inch package.

 Despite its very low price, this bag is loaded with features.
 It comes with a waterproof liner and an internal pouch big enough for a tablet or a book.
-It’s highly adjustable, so you can cinch down the volume to reduce the profile when it’s not fully packed.
+The shoulder straps are adjustable and the compression straps help stabilize the pack.
+This lets you cinch down the volume to reduce the profile when it’s not full.
 The Venture Pal also comes with three huge zippered pockets and two water bottle pockets, plus a sternum strap with a whistle for support and safety.

 At only 11.2 ounces, this is one of the lightest packs on our list – and at 35 liters, it also has the largest capacity.
 We don’t typically recommend bags over 30 liters when it comes to daypacks, but the Venture Pal is one of the few exceptions.
 With an excellent size-to-weight ratio and low price, this model bends the rules.

 As a lightweight and inexpensive pack, this model has some predictable issues.
-The Venture Pal is made with beefy canvas and nylon material that’s built to last, however, the zippers, stitching, and mesh are not as durable.
-Over time, the waterproof lining begins to fail.
+The Venture Pal is made with solid canvas and nylon material that’s decently durable – though the zippers, stitching, and mesh are not as long-lasting.
+And over time, the waterproof lining can fail.

-And, this backpack doesn’t have any internal structure, so it can look and feel floppy, and it’s not well-suited for heavy loads so we don’t recommend it for long hikes.
-Having said that, it’s a versatile option for short hikes, travel, and daily use.
+And, this backpack doesn’t have any internal structure, so it can look and feel floppy.
+Plus, it’s not well-suited for heavy loads or for long hikes since it lacks a water reservoir compatible.
+Having said that, it’s still an impressively versatile option for short hikes, travel, and daily use.

-If you’re looking for a backpack that packs small, still offers a ton of space, and is one of the most affordable day bags on the market – this is the pack for you.
+If you’re looking for a backpack that packs small, still offers a ton of space, and is one of the most affordable day bags on the market – this may be the one for you.

 GREGORY CITRO 24 H20 (Men’s) / JUNO 24 H20 (Women’s) – Photo Credit: Heather Eldridge (CLEVERHIKER.COM)